cloudflare/cloudflare-docs/products/magic-transit/src/content/get-started/configure-tunnels/assign-tunnel-route-priorities.md

 </div>
 </details>

-For more on how Cloudflare uses ECMP packet forwarding, see [Traffic steering](/about/traffic-steering).
+For more on how Cloudflare uses ECMP packet forwarding, refer to [Traffic steering](/about/traffic-steering).

 ## Create and edit static routes